mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * hide private IP addresses
 * Mandatory for accelerated site-to-site connections.

-### ECMP
+### ECMP (Equal-Cost-Multi-Path)

-* Equal-Cost-Multi-Path
+* By default, if you set a BGP active/active connection, there's no load balancing, an ip address will consistently use the same path to communicate with the other side.
+* It's possible to configure asymmetric routing so the request and response use different path, but it's the best we can have
-* The system acts like a load balancer and transmit the packet to multiple gateways behind the router that can reach the same destination.
+* with ECMP, The system acts like a load balancer and transmit the packet to multiple gateways behind the router that can reach the same destination.
+* It uses a 5 tuple hash to determine the path to take
+  * Source IP Address
+  * Target IP Address
+  * Source Port
+  * Destination Port
+  * Protocol
 * It consists of playing with BGP preferences (Local preference, weight) to give all connections the same weight.
 * only supported with BGP, and with TGW connection
+* it's not a round robin algorithm but a hash based algo, so it's still possible to have unbalanced traffic between multiple paths.

 ## Direct Connect